Welcome in!

 Last but not least, my favorite tip for a new mom is to buy a ticket to your local Rhea Lana.
 My sisters have been shopping a Dallas-area RL since my niece was born 13 years ago, and it is hands-down the way to go for first time moms.
 I stocked up on many of these basics, including clothes for 6 months, at a fraction of the retail cost.
 Make a date out of it and have a friend or your mom join you (each ticket includes a free guest, so you can split the cost!).
 The bigger the city/sale, the more options you have to choose from, and you ABSOLUTELY want to buy a ticket to shop as early as possible.
 Having options as you shop first saves you money, and you’ll avoid FOMO on some of the best items!

-Here’s the full list on Amazon!
-And if you’re having an unmedicated or homebirth, check out that list here!
+If you’re having an unmedicated or homebirth, check out my homebirth checklist here!

 As an Amazon Associate I earn from qualifying purchases.